rjuju/rjuju.github.io/_posts/blog/2018-07-03-diagnostic-of-unexpected-slowdown.markdown

      2.03%     2.03%  postgres         [k] _spin_lock
 {% endhighlight %}

-We can see `s_lock`, the postgres function that wait on a spinlock consuming almost 9% of the CPU time.
-Then with almost 5% of the CPU time is consumed by `smaps_pte_entry`, a kernel function doing the translation for a single entry.
+We can see `s_lock`, the postgres function that wait on a [spinlock](https://en.wikipedia.org/wiki/Spinlock) consuming almost 9% of the CPU time.
+This indicates a general slowdown and high contentions.

+Then almost 5% of the CPU time is consumed by `smaps_pte_entry`, a kernel function doing the translation for a single entry.
 This is supposed to be extremely fast, and shouldn't even appear in a perf record!
 This certainly explain the extreme slowdown, and the lack of high lever counters able to explain such slowdowns.

 ### The solution